Member states of the Council of Europe: Other countries

 Observer status was designed for non-European democracies willing to contribute to democratic transitions in Europe.

-Canada, Japan, Mexico, the U.S. and the Holy See have observer status with the Council of Europe and can participate in the Committee of Ministers and all intergovernmental committees.
+Canada, Japan, Mexico, the United States and the Holy See have observer status with the Council of Europe and can participate in the Committee of Ministers and all intergovernmental committees.
 They may contribute financially to the activities of the Council of Europe on a voluntary basis.

-The parliaments of Canada, Israel and Mexico have observer status with the Parliamentary Assembly and their delegations can participate in Assembly sessions and committee meetings.
+The parliaments of Canada, Israel and Mexico have observer status with the Parliamentary Assembly and their delegations can participate in assembly sessions and committee meetings.
 A delegation representing the Assembly of Kosovo has also been invited to participate the Parliamentary Assembly on an ad hoc basis.
 Representatives of the Palestinian Legislative Council may participate in Assembly debates concerning the Middle East as well as Turkish-Cypriot representatives from Northern Cyprus concerning the island.

 There has been criticism concerning the observer status of Japan and the United States because both countries apply the death penalty.
 The Parliamentary Assembly has been lobbying for the United States and Japan to abolish the death penalty or lose their observer status.
-The Council also voted to restore Special Guest status to Belarus, on condition that Belarus declares a moratorium on the death penalty.
+The council also voted to restore Special Guest status to Belarus, on condition that Belarus declares a moratorium on the death penalty.